 The decline in productivity mainly has to do with the fact that India is experiencing one of the greatest recessions it has ever seen, which in turn was caused by the coronavirus and the lock-downs.
 This, along with the uncertainty people have for the future, led to a decrease in inflation and productivity.

 The key factor in analyzing the future of India is the longevity of the coronavirus pandemic.
 The longer the health risks of the pandemic outweigh the economic risks, the more severe the economic outlook will be.
-As more time, effort, and resources go towards combatting the disease itself, less money will remain to rebuild the economy.
+As more time, effort, and resources go towards combatting the pandemic itself, less money will remain to rebuild the economy.

 The unemployment rate in India maxed out in early May at 24.55% and has slowly been recovering since, reaching 7.7% in early August.
-In the previous 4 years, unemployment figures have been hovering around 5.3-.5%, and Indian economic forecasts show the country to reenter this range mid-2021.
+In the previous 4 years, unemployment figures have been hovering around 5.3-.5%, and Indian economic forecasts show the country to reenter this range in mid-2021.

 In late March, Prime Minister Narendra Modi announced a stimulus package to India of $265 billion, about 10% of the country’s GDP.
-Though in reality, India only a tenth of the stated package or 1% of the country’s GDP.
+Though in reality, Indians have only received a tenth of the stated package or 1% of the country’s GDP.
 This came as a surprise to economists and grew to be quite concerning, as this was not nearly the amount other countries were spending.
 In hindsight, this was very beneficial as though economic productivity in India’s fast-growing economy halted significantly (45% GDP drop in the 2nd quarter), as the future was not certain caution prevailed and allowed for Modi and his advisors to realine the priorities of the nation.
 The real problem was the lockdown itself and not about fixing the economy.

 Benefiting From Technology